How to apply Visit Contact

 This course introduces the fundamental practices of histochemical staining.
 It provides knowledge and skills in the staining techniques of carbohydrates and amyloid, connective tissue and muscle, nerve, microorganisms, and pigments, minerals, and cytoplasmic granules.

-Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory environment.
+Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory setting.

 3